Fuzail22/Ecommerce-WebApp/README.md

 <h1 align="center">Ecommerce-WebApp</h1>
-<p align="center">This repository consist of work in progress prototype build of ecommerce app.
+<p align="center">This repository consist of prototype build of ecommerce app along with docker implementation.
 Initial version consist of the backend API's using node js.</p>

 ## Environments: